📖This article is part of the complete guide to The Ultimate Guide to AI Agent Scoring for Leads. Mouse Hesitation as a Key AI Scoring Signal

 Case Study: Mouse Hesitation in Action

 Consider a SaaS company that sells project management software.
 They noticed that leads who spent more than 4 seconds hovering over the "Start Free Trial" button converted at 40% higher rates than those who clicked immediately.
 By adding mouse hesitation as a scoring factor, they were able to prioritize those hesitant-but-interested leads for sales outreach.
 The result?
-A 20% increase in demo bookings without increasing traffic.
+A 20% increase in demo bookings without increasing traffic, and a 15% reduction in sales cycle length because reps focused on leads that were truly evaluating.

 Frequently Asked Questions